-Let's begin by defining what performance testing is, why they are carried out, and what types of performance tests exist.
+Let's begin by defining what performance testing is, why it is carried out, and what types of performance tests exist.

 What is performance testing?